scrabbletank/farhome-rules/rulesdoc.md

 #### Living Hex
 *Requires 3 proficiency in Curse, 12th Level*

 When a creature dies while under the effects of Hex caused by your spells, the Hex moves to a target within 2 tiles of the creature.
-Make a spellcasting roll against their Willpower, on success the target creature gains Hex 1, or Hex 2 on crit.
+Make a spellcasting roll against their Willpower, on success the target creature gains Hex 1, or Hex 2 on a critical.

 #### Far Blessings
 *Requires 3 proficiency in Divine, 10th Level*